OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 We have selected the users' UNIX groups as the bottom level of the Slurm account tree.
 The mapping of groups to Slurm accounts is the fundamental concept of this project!

+The user's primary UNIX group becomes the user's Slurm *Default account*.
+If the user has any secondary UNIX group memberships, the user is also added to the corresponding Slurm accounts (if they exist).

 * Firstly, you need to define a hierarchical tree of Slurm accounts from the top-level root and down through the organization.
 Use the UNIX group names to define the bottom level of the account tree.
 Creation of this tree is the purpose of the ```slurmaccounts``` tool.